 Beef Galayet Bandora Recipe is best to serve and eat with rice or bread.
-In Jordanian and Middle Eastern culture, we love eating this food using flatbread/pita bread/ or kubus as well call it.
+In Jordanian and Middle Eastern culture, we love eating this food using Arabic Kuboos bread, which is a Middle Eastern pita bread.

 Furthermore, because this is a breakfast meal, it is best to serve with other side dishes such as scrambled eggs, hummus, vegetable salad, zaatar bread, pickles, and Arabic tea.

 If you are looking for other dishes that are perfect to serve and eat with Galayet Bandora, here are other recipes that you may like to try at home: